iovchenko/iovchenko/README.md

 ### Hi there, I'm Gennadiy Iovchenko. 👋

-🔭 I’m currently looking for a job in data/product analysis
+🔭 I’m currently looking for a job in data/product analytics
 📫 How to reach me:
 * [Telegram](https://t.me/malanius)
 * [Instagram](https://instagram.com/gennadiy_iovchenko)